 “Incidently “T” is made up of cholesterol.
 So, the rumors about eating a whole egg once in a while are true, only IF you do not suffer from elevated cholesterol levels.

 Again ask your Doc.”

 Starvation is a testosterone killer!
 To stay lean, while still maintaining optimal testosterone levels, I recommend eating smaller meals more frequently throughout the day.
-In order to create testosterone, your body needs an adequate supply of calories. (about 11 per pound of body weight) This is why so many good meal plans only implement 1-2 pounds of weight loss per week.
+In order to create testosterone, your body needs an adequate supply of calories. (about 11 per pound of lean body weight) This is why so many good meal plans only implement 1-2 pounds of weight loss per week.
 When calories are too low (or if you starve yourself) the metabolism slows down.
 This, in turn, slows down testosterone production, to conserve energy.
 Before you know it, your hard earned muscle is wasted and used as energy to supply amino acids for glycogen through a process called Gluconeogenesis.

 It is important to be sure that you are getting enough sleep.
 This is imperative for testosterone production.
 The body’s circadian rhythms are extremely important and they have a direct effect on your testosterone levels.
 Most males are very familiar with certain effects of those elevated testosterone levels that usually occur in the morning, which is when “T” levels are highest.
 I won’t go there I promise.

 Try having sex more often (once a day is good).
 Many of our lifestyles effect us especially with work, kids, and stress.
 This makes having sex fall low on the priority list.
 Having frequent erections will increase the amount of testosterone in your bloodstream naturally.
 Sexual arousal sends messages to the brain and the pituitary gland in turn releases a chemical called LH- this stimulates “Big Jim and the twins” to make testosterone.
 (Need I say more?)